UW-Embedded-Software-Group-Javacards/Shannoncoin/readme.md

 # Shannoncoin

-Shannoncoin is a JavaCard-backed cryptocurrency created as part of ongoing research at the ESG Lab.
+Shannoncoin is a JavaCard-backed cryptocurrency created as part of ongoing research at the [ESG Lab](https://uwaterloo.ca/electrical-computer-engineering/profile/sfischme).

 This project integrates blockchain and JavaCard technology to create a secure, efficient digital signature solution.
-It uses blockchain for immutable records and JavaCards for secure cryptographic operations.

 ## Features